BROWNFIELDS ASSESSMENT PROGRAM

-- Lakes Region Facility Subcommittee, with assistance from SRA/Vita Nuova, would complete the PREPARED Worksheet #1, which outlines the project goals.
+- Lakes Region Facility Reuse Subcommittee, with assistance from SRA/Vita Nuova, completes the PREPARED Worksheet #1, which outlines the project goals.

-- SRA/Vita Nuova would conduct a reuse assessment on the property which will include an opportunity and constraints analysis and a market analysis.
+- SRA/Vita Nuova conducts a reuse assessment on the property, which includes an opportunity and constraints analysis and a market analysis.

-- During the same period, the Lakes Region Planning Commission's (LRPC) environmental consultant will complete a Phase I Environmental Site Assessment on the property.
+- During the same period, the Lakes Region Planning Commission’s (LRPC) environmental consultant, Credere Associates, completes a Phase I Environmental Site Assessment on the property.

-- Stakeholder interviews would be completed to obtain input from interested parties and a public community meeting would be held to solicit input regarding reuse options at the subject property.
+- Stakeholder interviews are completed to obtain input from interested parties and a public community meeting is held to solicit input regarding reuse options at the subject property.
 Preliminary Reuse Assessment (DRAFT – DO NOT CITE) Page 4

-- Following completion of the stakeholder process, SRA/Vita Nuova's design team would develop three (3) land use scenarios based upon the information gathered.
+- Following completion of the stakeholder process, SRA/Vita Nuova’s design team develops three (3) land use scenarios based upon the information gathered.

-- The land use scenarios would be analyzed using the PREPARED workbook to determine potential property recovery actions.
+- The land use scenarios are analyzed using the PREPARED Workbook to determine potential property recovery actions.

 If there are questions regarding this notice, please contact Jeff Hayes at (603) 279-8171 or firstname.lastname@example.org.